Our Most Inspiring Before & After Makeovers

 Beams were removed to allow more light to enter the room from above.
 Heather designed a 12-foot wooden table with a beveled zinc top to fit the narrow room.
 Two giant lanterns lend symmetry and balance and set the area apart from the surrounding spaces.
 With a skylight overhead and an expansive windowed wall, the room feels at one with nature.

-A soaring ceiling made this space ripe for possibilities.
+A soaring ceiling made this space rife with possibilities.

 Three space-saving bunk beds stack all the way to the nearly 20-foot ceiling in the guest quarters.
 Heather opted for an arrangement of four chairs in a circle to facilitate conversation.
 For a grand yet earthy statement overhead, a 6-foot-tall empire chandelier made of rope fills the space above eye level.